timtadh/zhang-shasha/Readme.md

 Tree Format and Usage
 ---------------------

-Two tree formats are accepted: object and dict.

-### Object Format

 The tree is represented by objects referencing each other.
 Each node is represented by an object with at least the attributes `label` and `children`, where `label` is a string and `children` is a list of other objects.

 To find the distance between two object trees, call `compare.distance(root1, root2)`.